Arduino FFT : Visualize vibrations with an accelerometer

 Arduino Code

-The following code reads accelerometer data and sends it via the serial port for further analysis:
+The following code reads accelerometer data and sends it via the serial port:

 #include <Arduino_LSM9DS1.h>